 6. Research Salon Software

 If you don’t currently use salon software or are feeling like you aren’t getting everything you want with your current software provider, then why not look up some reviews online and see if there is a superior alternative.
 Want to try Phorest Salon Software?
-Find out if what we offer is right for you with our interactive demo below.
+Why not check out all our features and book a demo with one of our business consultants.

 If you have our software, you should download Phorest Go on your smartphone or iPad and see what appointments you and the team have the next day, or run reports to get a birds-eye view of your salon.